catafest-work/hono-001-nodejs/README.md

 Server is running on http://localhost:3000
 ```
+The example source code works and I add some changes and I tested.
 The order of routes matters in Hono
 Can be tested on browser or with curl tool :
 ```